A series of public webinars were held during the consultation to give people the opportunity to learn more about the Oxfordshire Plan 2050.

 For any further information please contact firstname.lastname@example.org

-The consultation is now open for you to have your say on The Oxfordshire Plan 2050, an innovative strategic planning framework.
+The consultation for you to have your say on The Oxfordshire Plan 2050, has now closed.

 Oxfordshire’s county, city and district councils are working in partnership to deliver this bold and ambitious plan that will enable us to realise our vision that in 2050 the people of Oxfordshire are living in sustainable communities with a high quality of life and strong sense of community.

-We have identified the following key themes to move forward:
+We identified the following key themes to move forward: